message/iata/AE.md

 - This does not apply to:
 - first degree family members of nationals of United Arab Emirates and their accompanying domestic workers;
 - nationals of Bahrain, Kuwait, Oman, Qatar and Saudi Arabia.
-5. Passengers entering Dubai (DXB) or Al Maktoum (DWC) from Afghanistan, Bangladesh, India, Kenya, Nepal, Pakistan or Sri Lanka must have:
+5. Passengers entering Dubai (DXB) or Al Maktoum (DWC) from Afghanistan, Bangladesh, India, Nepal, Pakistan or Sri Lanka must have:
 - a printed negative COVID-19 RT-PCR test taken at most 48 hours before departure of the last direct flight to United Arab Emirates; and
 - a printed negative COVID-19 rapid PCR test taken at most 6 hours before departure of the last direct flight to United Arab Emirates.
 The test result must be in Arabic or English and must be issued by an approved laboratory listed on <a href="https://screening.purehealth.ae">https://screening.purehealth.ae</a> or a laboratory accredited by the departure country.
 The test result must also have a QR code.